lockedatapublished/itsalocke/content/company/customtraining.md

 > You don’t build a business.
 You build people, and people build the business.

 Data science is a team sport and needs many people in your organisation to have the required skills.
-Investing in training your existing staff helps ensure you can get the necessary skillsets whilst being able to build better data products as your people know your organisation and its data.
+Investing in training your existing staff helps ensure you can get the necessary skill sets whilst being able to build better data products as your people know your organisation and its data.

-If one of our [bundles](../recommendtraining) doesn't fit the bill for what you need, we can develop a custom training solution based off our existing training and extend it into specific areas you need covered or use your organisation's data to ensure people get practice working with their data.
+If one of our [bundles](../recommendtraining) doesn't fit the bill for what you need, we can develop a custom training solution based on our existing training and extend it into specific areas you need covered or use your organisation's data to ensure people get practice working with their data.

 {{<btn href="//itsalocke.com/#contact" msg="Schedule a call">}}
 ## Picking the custom content